SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 To fully leverage AI-driven alerts for metrics monitors, you'll need:

 * **Automation Service**.
 Required for linking playbooks to metrics-based monitors.
 * **Metrics data**.
-Our anomaly detection uses at least 30 days of your Sumo Logic metrics data history to establish baseline of the metrics signal and the underlying system behavior.
+Our anomaly detection uses up to 30 days of your Sumo Logic metrics data history to establish baseline of the metrics signal and the underlying system behavior.
 * **Metrics aggregation**.
 Queries should be aggregated (for example, using `sum` or `avg` operators) before applying anomaly detection.

 Examples: